iCliniq Logo

 Introduction:

-Breast cancer is a common type of cancer analyzed in females worldwide, accounting for about twenty-one percent of all cancers studied in females.
-Breast cancer in India is boosting and becoming the most typical cancer among females.
-Early pre-operative pathology diagnosis is crucial for the treatment of breast cancers in India, fine needle aspiration cytology is used in the examination of breast masses in both palpable and nonpalpable lesions as it gives a quick, precise, and cost-efficient diagnosis.
+Breast cancer is a common type of cancer analyzed in females worldwide, accounting for about twenty-one percent of all cancers.
+Breast cancer in India is rising and becoming the most common cancer among females.
+In India, early pre-operative pathology diagnosis is crucial for the treatment of breast cancer; fine needle aspiration cytology is used in the examination of breast masses in both palpable and nonpalpable lesions as it gives a quick, precise, and cost-efficient diagnosis.

 What Are the Types of Breast Biopsies?